digital-asset/docs.daml.com/docs/2.8.1/docs/canton/usermanual/persistence.rst

 The state of applications that interact with participant's ledger API must be backed up before the participant, otherwise the application state has to be reset.

-Among the different nodes of a domain (sequencer, mediators, domain topology manager), the following constraints apply:

-- Back up the mediators and the domain manager before the sequencer;
-  otherwise they may not be able to reconnect to the sequencer (``ForkHappened``).
-  The relative order of mediators, domain topology manager, and participants does not matter.

-- On a :ref:`permissioned domain <permissioned-domains>`, make sure that no participant is registered at the domain topology manager between the backup of the domain topology manager and the backup of the sequencer.
-  Otherwise the participant may not work correctly after the recovery.

 .. _restore_caveats: